Main Prem Ki Diwani Hoon: Soundtrack

-The music of this film was composed by Anu Malik and all songs sung by K. S. Chithra.
+The film's music was composed by Anu Malik.
+Most of the songs were sung by K. S. Chithra, who performed vocals for Kapoor, while KK and Shaan performed vocals for Roshan and Bachchan, respectively.
 All the lyrics were penned by Dev Kohili.
 According to the Indian trade website Box Office India, with around 16,00,000 units sold, this film's soundtrack album was the year's seventh highest-selling.